slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On allies

 <!--
+> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
+-- Peter Kropotkin*

 - I learned a long time ago the wisest thing I can do is be on my side. -- maya angelou
 - united we are rock, divided we are sand. -- african proverb
 - hungry dogs are never loyal